knarf7112/knarf7112.github.io/resume-en.md

 ### Xuenn Private Limited Co., Ltd.(軒昂有限公司) - Software Engineer - _2017/03-now_
   1. Convert MVC Razor page into pure front-end page component
   2. Upgrade angular and webpack and adjust settings to speed up compilation
-  3. Introduce Lazy load module and split the module
+  3. Introduce lazy load module and split the module
-  4. Re-revision of the platform system using React hooks and JWT
+  4. Revision of the platform system using React hooks and JWT
-  5. Re-integration and planning of the CI/CD process and the team’s git release process
+  5. Redesign and implement a new CI/CD process base on team's GIT release process
-  6. Communicate with partners and assist in dealing with related problems encountered in integration
+  6. Communicate and assist partners in resolving technical issues during integration
-  7. Use Jmeter to stress test and adjust the performance of IIS to prevent web services from crashing applications due to instantaneous blocking of large traffic
+  7. Use Jmeter to stress test and adjust IIS performance to prevent web services from apllication crashing resulting from instantaneous large traffic
-  8. Develop Throttle function to limit traffic
+  8. Develop throttle function to manage impact from sudden traffic
-  9. Develop the circuit breaker function to temporarily block a large number of abnormal requests
+  9. Develop circuit breaker function to temporarily block a large number of abnormal requests

 ###  O'Pay Electronic Payment Co., Ltd.(歐付寶電子支付股份有限公司) - Software Engineer - _2016/04-2017/03_
-  1. front-end development website of payment flow
+  1. front-end development website for payment flow
-  2. back-end development website of payment flow
+  2. back-end development website for payment flow
   3. Development of the water fee payment function in cooperation with the government
   4. Web service development in mobile App webview
-  5. (Android/iOS) Push service development and maintenance
+  5. (Android/iOS) notification service development and maintenance
   6. WebSocket service maintenance, and improve the Websocket Server-side service authentication method to avoid DDoS attacks

 ### icash Co., Ltd.(統一愛金卡股份有限公司) - Software Engineer - _2014/10-2016/04_
-  1. Development of automatic credit card value-added services in cooperation between 7-11 store POS machines and iCash Center and 7 banks.
+  1. Development of automatic credit card deposit services in cooperation between 7-11 store POS machines and iCash Center and 7 banks.
-     Use C# Socket to design and implement an automatically connected asynchronous socket clinet and asynchronous socket server to communicate messages,
+     Design and implement an automatically connected asynchronous socket clinet and asynchronous socket server with C# to communicate,
      and use ActiveMQ to implement the Queue function as the authorization re-send function after the transaction fails
   2. Socket web service development of iBon card machine and iCash center
   3. Development of encryption and decryption applications when making iCash cards